 Center for Community Engaged Learning

-Through communal engagement at the local, national, and international levels, the CCEL facilitates Fordham’s mission as a Jesuit, Catholic, and New York City entity of higher learning.
-In providing opportunities such as Urban Plunge, Service Learning, Global Outreach, and developing students’ capacity as scholars and civic leaders, the Center for Community Engaged Learning cultivates relationships of mutual and perpetual benefit in New York City, throughout the United States, and around the globe.
+Through communal engagement at the local, national, and international levels, CCEL facilitates Fordham’s mission as a Jesuit, Catholic, and New York City entity of higher learning.
+In providing opportunities such as Urban Plunge, Service Learning, and Global Outreach, and by developing students’ capacity as scholars and civic leaders, the Center for Community Engaged Learning cultivates relationships of mutual and perpetual benefit in New York City, throughout the United States, and around the world.

 Follow us on Instagram! @fordhamccel